poppy-project/poppy-docs/gettingstarted/quickstarts/restapi.md

-# Accessing your robot through the Rest API
+# With other languages and/or connect it to the outside world

 As Poppy Creatures are made to be easily integrated into educational, research or artistic projects, it is central that they can be easily connected with the external world.
 Thus, we desgined a [REST API](http://www.restapitutorial.com) which permits the access of all main features of a Poppy Creature through HTTP requests.